The Duke's Diwan: Background

 Bisharat turned the building into a Diwan, which is the Arabic word for a room that is always open to guests; a gathering place for artists, thinkers and poets.
 The rooms of the Diwan, filled with antiquities, pictures, and old furniture, are arranged to show visitors how Jordanians lived during the 20th century.
 Furniture which dates back to the 1920s was restored, including period-specific chairs, a freestanding stove, and a vintage radio.
 Sketches of Amman's Ottoman and Roman ruins, and pictures of the building when it was a hotel, of Amman during the 1930s, and of King Hussein who was Bisharat's close friend can be seen hanging on the walls.

 The Diwan frequently hosts musical performances and painting, literature, poetry, and theater events.

+His family homes are located in Jabal al Jofeh, in Um al Kundum, and in Mukheibeh.